yilinwei/ensime.github.io/editors.md

 ENSIME supports several editors.
 Your choice of editor is a very personal thing and you should probably go with the one that feels right for you... *even if deep down you know that it's not as good as Emacs*.

-If you really want to use a particular editor but some feature is missing, take it from us that you will find it incredibly rewarding to implement those features!
+If you really want to use a particular editor but some feature is missing, take it from us that you will find it incredibly rewarding to get it working!
+Head over to [Contributing](/contributing) to find out more.

 The following chart describes how well ENSIME supports each editor: